BZoennchen/supercollider-book/chapters/preamble/heidegger.md

 For Heidegger, philosophy had too long attempted to press beings into rigid metaphysical categories.
 He sought a return to the phenomena themselves---that which is revealed in practice and use, not in detached theorizing.

-As a result, Heidegger no longer understood truth (only) as correspondence with some reality.[^6] In his redefinition, truth is rather an event---an occurrence of unconcealment (*aletheia*)---in which things show themselves as what they are.
-Revealing never occurs without concealing---one truth covers over another.
-For Heidegger, this concept of truth is more general, and mathematics itself arises from it.
-This does not mean that truth is relative, but that it is always *situated*.
-It unfolds within a historical and ontological horizon.
+As a result, Heidegger no longer understood truth primarily as correspondence with some reality.
+Truth, for him, is an event---an occurrence of unconcealment (*aletheia*)---in and through which things first come to stand as what they are.
+There is no "what they are" waiting behind the event to be matched against; the event is where beings get determined at all.
+And every unconcealment rests on concealment: to bring something forward into the light is always, at the same time, to let something else recede into darkness.
+This is not relativism.
+Truth is not arbitrary; it is *situated*, unfolding within a historical and ontological horizon.

 Husserl asked: "How do we experience the world in consciousness?"
 Heidegger, by contrast, asked: "How does the world show itself to Dasein, which is always already a being entangled in it?"